thomas-lamiaux/coq/doc/sphinx/addendum/extraction.rst

 Even with those unsafe castings, you should never get error like ``segmentation fault``.
-In fact even if your program may seem ill-typed to the OCaml type checker, it can't go wrong : it comes from a Rocq well-typed terms, so for example inductive types will always have the correct number of arguments, etc. Of course, when launching manually some extracted function, you should apply it to arguments
+In fact even if your program may seem ill-typed to the OCaml type checker, it can't go wrong: it comes from a Rocq well-typed terms, so for example inductive types will always have the correct number of arguments, etc. Of course, when launching manually some extracted function, you should apply it to arguments